drewpendergrass/CHEEREIO/update_log.md

   * Add option to plot sites (e.g. obspack) rather than gridding everything.
   * Remove separate TROPOMI albedo postprocessing routines and replace with generalized method for adding additional data fields to be plotted.
   * Postprocess workflow debugged for experiments with multiple observers.
+* Extended rerun option to support a reprocessing an arbitrary number of assimilation windows.
 * Improved and expanded documentation.
   * Compatibility updates with ReadTheDocs (thanks to Bob Yantosca)
 * Bug fixes.